Black Hills attractions starting to reopen to the public

 Visitors will be required to wear masks.
 The museum will sell masks for those who need them and provide hand sanitizer and sanitary wipes.
 A plexiglas screen has been installed at the admissions counter.
 When groups visit, the museum asks that a single member from a group come to the admissions counter.

 Benches in the museum, the telegraph key, the model train “on” switch and bell are being sanitized after each use.
-The museum is limiting access to the caboose, is sanitizing hand rails after each use, and is limiting visitor access to the caboose.
+The museum is sanitizing hand rails after each use, and is limiting visitor access to the caboose.
 The museum’s restrooms and library are closed.
 For museum hours and more information, go to sdrm.shop/.

 Concerned about COVID-19?